husonlab/splitstree6/doc/user-manual.md

 shortcomings of empirical bootstrap distributions, meant that the confidence sets produced were massive.
-The same machinery can be readily applied to samples from the posterior distribution of trees in a Bayesian analysis, in which case the network represents a credibility set.
+The same machinery can be readily applied to samples from the posterior distribution of trees in a Bayesian analysis, in which case the network represents a confidence set.

-The main option in a credibility network is the level, which is $0.95$ by default.
+The main option in a confidence network is the level, which is $0.95$ by default.
 This is the proportion of input trees which will have their splits contained in the network.
 Decreasing this number produces smaller networks.